QuestForTetris/tetris-writeup/QFTASM_Cogol.md

 **Global Memory Allocation**

 The compiler assigns each global variable (word or array) its own designated RAM address(es).
-It is necessary to declare all variables using the keyword `my` so that the compiler knows to allocated space for it.
+It is necessary to declare all variables using the keyword `my` so that the compiler knows to allocate space for it.
 Much cooler than named global variables is the scratch address memory management.
 Many instructions (notably conditionals and many array accesses) require temporary "scratch" addresses to store intermediate calculations.
 During the compilation process the compiler allocates and de-allocates scratch addresses as necessary.
 If the compiler needs more scratch addresses, it will dedicate more RAM as scratch addresses.
 I believe it's typical for a program to only require a few scratch addresses, although each scratch address will be used many times.

 **`IF` Statements**